arunkumardev-07/19CS302_Module_10/Ex no_48.md

-# EX 48 C functions to perform all basic operations in Double Linked List.
+# EX 49 C function to search an element in the double linked list.
-## DATE:07-05-2025
+## DATE: 07-05-2025
 ## AIM:
-To write a C functions to perform all basic operations in Double Linked List.
+To write a C function to search an element in the double linked list.

 ## Algorithm:
 1. Start.